EarlPappi/landingPage/README.md

 # NOTE: All designs are SICK
 Of course not down with COVID type of sick!
 I created everything with the basic HTML and CSS I've learnt.
 Most pages are designs I picked off dribble and recreated with HTML and CSS

-- First entry: landing_page_Alan ==> https://earlpappi.github.io/landingPage/index_flex.html (not really mobile responsive, 7/10 in my impressed opinion)
+- 1st entry: landing_page_Alan ==> https://earlpappi.github.io/landingPage/index_flex.html (not really mobile responsive, 7/10 in my impressed opinion)
+- 2nd entry: webpage_bexon ==> https://earlpappi.github.io/landingPage/webpage_bexon/index.html (haha, quite a little lot of work for my beginner's self but I really "flex" tha helll outta CSS, pun intended.
+Also, my first time working with fontawesome locally)
--
+- 3rd entry ==>